These are the most accurate and reliable water tests for fluoride.

 - We found it easy to take a water sample following the manufacturer’s instructions.

 - You get your results back slightly faster with this kit compared to the Tap Score kit (1-3 days vs 4 days).
-Our results were mailed to us within three days of the laboratory receiving our sample.

 - You’ll need to pay for overnight postage to ship this test back to the laboratory.